nikolalackovic/HealthCall/README.md

 `HealthCall` dataset can be download for researchers involved in Acdaemic Organizations by applying via [here] (insert form)
+## 6. Contact

+For any further information, contact : nikola.lackovic@malakoffhumanis.com or niko.lackovic@gmail.com

 ## 7. Reference
 * Model